MWRuszczycky/btx/README.md

 This is a light-weight, declarative, command-line interface for working with basic *BibTeX* bibliographies (i.e., `.bib` files).
 A more complete description about how *btx* works with several examples can be found in the [*btx* wiki](https://github.com/MWRuszczycky/btx/wiki) and detailed help information can also be found by running `btx help`.

-**Note:** The parser used by *btx* is still fairly rudimentary, and will not work with all *BibTeX* files.
-Likewise, *btx* works by reformatting `.bib` files and will strip any comments that are not recognized as metadata (see below for details).
+**Note:** The parser used by *btx* will not work with all *BibTeX* files, especially those that do not use the braced-format (see below).
+Likewise, *btx* collects and reformats all data between entries as metadata associated with the preceding reference entry.
 So, **please play around with it using a test bibliography first before trying it with anything you care about**.

 ## Introduction